[2025 Update] Operational phase contracts required for generating renewable assets – More than just turbines!

 Agreements

 Although the number of contracts and contractual structure will depend on the asset and operations strategy defined by the owner, the following agreements or contracts are expected to be in place and managed during the operational phase.
-Further, depending on the sourcing strategy chosen by the asset owner, the different scopes can be covered under few bundled contracts or contracted individually.
+Further, depending on the sourcing strategy chosen by the asset owner, the different scopes can be covered under a few bundled contracts or contracted individually.
 The sections below highlight certain key focus areas or relevant procurement topics, which shall be considered when negotiating those agreements.

-Development and grid connection related agreements
+Development and grid connection-related agreements

-Grid connection Agreement *
+Grid Interconnection Agreement (GIA) *

 It is the agreement with the grid network operator or TSO, and outlines the granted capacity, connection fees, duration, and related terms and conditions for injecting electricity to the grid.

-Land leases / access rights (onshore) *
+Land leases/access rights (onshore) *

 Subject to the specific terms and conditions, it defines the compensation, if any, for having the wind farm (e.g. turbine, substations and access roads) within his/her property.